alexzhangs/aws-cfn-vpn/README.md

 ### stack.json

-This repo contains a standard AWS CloudFormation template `stack.json` which can be deployed with AWS web console, AWS CLI or any other AWS CloudFormation compatible tool.
+This repo contains a standard AWS CloudFormation template `stack.json` which can be deployed with AWS web console, AWS CLI, or any other AWS CloudFormation compatible tool.

 This template will create an AWS CloudFormation stack, including